giorginolab/vmd_plumed/INSTALL.md

 There are two ways to install, depending on whether you have write privileges in VMD's program directory (i.e. you are the administrator, or installed VMD as a user).
+The "without privileges" procedure is recommended and should work in both scenarios.

-Without write privileges
+Without write privileges (VMD 1.9.1 or lower)
 ----------------------------------------

-You may install the plugin in any directory, follows:
+You may install the plugin in any directory, as follows:

 1. Download and extract the latest Plumed-GUI release from GitHub.

-2. Add the following lines to your `.vmdrc` startup file (name and location [differs under Windows](http://www.ks.uiuc.edu/Research/vmd/vmd-1.7/ug/node197.html))
+2. Add the following lines to your `.vmdrc` startup file (name and location [are different under Windows](http://www.ks.uiuc.edu/Research/vmd/vmd-1.7/ug/node197.html))

         lappend auto_path /PATH/TO/EXTRACTED/VMD_PLUMED